-In the second quarter of 2018, MGIC paid a \$50 million dividend to our holding company.
+In the third quarter of 2018, MGIC paid a \$60 million dividend to our holding company.
 MGIC is subject to statutory regulations as to payment of dividends.
 The maximum amount of dividends that MGIC may pay in any twelve-month period without such dividends being subject to regulatory disapproval by the OCI is the lesser of adjusted statutory net income or 10% of statutory policyholders' surplus as of the preceding calendar year end.
-Adjusted statutory net income is defined for this purpose to be the greater of statutory net income, net of realized investment gains, for the calendar year preceding the date of the dividend or statutory net income, net of realized investment gains, for the three calendar years preceding the date of the dividend less dividends paid within the first two of the preceding three calendar years.
+Adjusted statutory net income is defined for this purpose to be the greater of statutory net income, net of realized investment gains, for the calendar year preceding the date of the dividend or statutory net income, net of realized investment gains, for the three calendar years.
 The OCI recognizes only statutory accounting principles prescribed, or practices permitted by the State of Wisconsin for determining and reporting the financial condition and results of operations of an insurance company.
 The OCI has adopted certain prescribed accounting practices that differ from those found in other states.
-Specifically, Wisconsin domiciled companies record changes in the contingency reserves through the income statement as a change in underwriting deduction.
+Specifically, Wisconsin domiciled companies record changes in their contingency reserves through their income statement as a change in underwriting deduction.
 As a result, in periods in which MGIC is increasing contingency reserves, statutory net income is lowered.
-For the year ended December 31, 2017, MGIC's statutory net income was reduced by \$473 million to account for the increase in contingency reserves.
+For the year ended December 31, 2017, MGIC' s increase in contingency reserves was \$473 million and statutory net income was \$272 million.